 - Some authentication requires a password that a customer must input to authenticate a transaction that can be easily forgotten if they do not frequently use it, which causes frustration for the buyer.

 - The authentication can also be an additional cost for the merchant as some payment processors charge an extra fee for this option.
+Learn how to choose the right payment processor for your business.

 We’ve touched upon all the aspects of a 3D Payment Gateway and its pros and cons.
 The best advice we can give you is to consider some essential questions before you decide on consulting with your payment processor on this option.
 Consider if this additional authentication step is necessary for your business type (for example, we highly recommend it for high risk merchant accounts).
 Think about the additional fees that you may incur with this option.
 Finally, consider how much experience your payment processor has with this type of payment processing.
 If you still think that this is the right fit for your business, you can go ahead and get it set up with your payment processor.